 The annual World Summit on the Information Society Forum is a global multistakeholder platform facilitating the implementation of the WSIS Action Lines for advancing sustainable development, organized by ITU, UNESCO, UNDP and UNCTAD, in close collaboration with all WSIS Action Line co-/facilitators and other UN organizations.
 It provides an opportunity for information exchange, knowledge creation and sharing of best practices, while identifying emerging trends and fostering partnerships, taking into account the evolving Information and Knowledge Societies.

-The WSIS Forum 2023 is scheduled to be held from 13–17 March 2023 at the ITU Headquarters in Geneva, with the support of remote participation.
+The WSIS Forum 2023 is scheduled to be held from 13–17 March 2023 at the International Conference Centre Geneva (CICG) in Geneva, with the support of remote participation.
 Virtual workshops will continue in April & May.
 The theme of the WSIS Forum 2023 is WSIS Action Lines for building back better and accelerating the achievement of the SDGs.

 WSIS Action Line Facilitators

 Minister of Digital Transformation

 Healthy Ageing Innovation Prize

 The WSIS Healthy Ageing Innovation Prize focusses on ICTs that specifically address the needs of people 60+ to achieve and sustain an active and engaged life as they age.
 Interested stakeholders are invited to make submissions starting from 1 October 2022 to 20 January 2023.Learn more »